docker-archive/docker-ce/components/cli/docs/reference/commandline/push.md

 Push an image or a repository to a registry

 Options:
+  -a, --all-tags                Push all tagged images in the repository
       --disable-content-trust   Skip image signing (default true)
       --help                    Print usage
   -q, --quiet                   Suppress verbose output